 $ ss dst XXX.XXX.XXX.XXX:22

-iftop utility or iftop command is used to monitor traffic on a named interface and display real-time results.
+iftop utility or iftop command is used to monitor the traffic on a named interface and display real-time results.

 You can download the tool like this: